LanceNorskog/simple-hal/simple-hal-webapp/README.md

 }
 ```
 `_links` provides a handy set of URIs for data items given returned in the JSON block. `"self"` is the link you just called. `"first"` is a link to another resource provided by this webapp.
 (TODO: These links don't actually work.)
+### Embedded lists
+SimpleHAL can also return arrays of links, based on the data in the returned JSON block.
 ```
 curl -q -H "Accept: application/hal+json" http://localhost:8080/simplehal/embedded
 ```